What is a Zone?

 It is important to remember that while Zones can set a position/steer it cannot overrule Union Council which remains the appropriate place for setting what AberSU believes and works on.

-To submit a question for a Zone or if you would like to have something discussed at an upcoming meeting click on the button below:
+To submit a question for a Zone or if you would like to have something discussed at an upcoming meeting use the form below: